 13. Create a mascot that will serve as a permanent reminder to everyone to lighten up.

-14. Create a fun slogan, complete with badges and bumper stickers that will remind everyone to lighten up.
+14. Create a fun slogan that will remind everyone to lighten up.

 15. Give people explicit permission to have more fun at work, don’t assume they know this already!

 And as always, remember that most humor in the workplace arises spontaneously out of the everyday things that just rise up and bites us in the funny bone.
 They key is to make sure you have a relaxed enough working environment where it’s okay for this natural humor to happen!
 Remember, humor in the workplace is both a tool AND the end result of working in a great, inspiring, “want to” workplace environment where people feel valued, respected, and trusted, and where people feel free to simply be themselves.

 Michael Kerr is a Hall of Fame international business speaker who speaks on workplace culture and the strategic use of humor in the workplace.
 For more ideas and specific tips on how to add more creativity and fun to your workplace, check out Michael’s e-book “340 Ways to Put Humor to Work” available for immediate download at www.MikeKerr.com , as well as his latest book, “The Humor Advantage: Why Some Businesses Are Laughing All The Way To The Bank.”
 And for weekly insights and great ideas, sign up for his free weekly e-zine, Inspiring Workplaces – Humor at Work!

 “Just wanted to say “WOW!”
 Our group has had many speakers over the years, but none the likes of Mike Kerr.”

 “Michael Kerr is one of the best speakers I have seen.
 I highly recommend him!”